1. Purpose of policy

 5.9 In-kind sponsorship is the provision of goods or services to support or enhance a University event or activity where free promotion is received in return.
 These arrangements are also liable for GST.
 To measure the value of in-kind sponsorship, the benefiting department or area of the University should consider the opportunity cost, that is, how much it would have cost the department if it had paid for the support provided.
 Such consideration should be given before the services or goods are accepted.

-5.10 The Pro Vice-Chancellor (Engagement) must be notified of all proposed sponsorship agreements, which require approval by the Vice-Chancellor and President or an authorised representative.
+5.10 The Pro Vice-Chancellor (Global and Engagement) must be notified of all proposed sponsorship agreements, which require approval by the Vice-Chancellor and President or an authorised representative.
 All sponsorship, whether cash or in-kind, will be embodied in written contractual agreements between University and the sponsorship partner.
 No benefits will be provided to sponsors before a contract is fully executed.

 5.11 An external organisation that uses University premises or facilities and wishes to display their own sponsorship signage during an event or exhibition will first obtain permission from the Vice-Chancellor and President or authorised representative.
 Permanent or ongoing signage which services the sponsorship of an external organisation will not be permitted.